 Bond prices are sensitive to changes in interest rates, and a rise in interest rates can cause a decline in their prices.

 International investing involves special risks including currency risk, increased volatility, political risks, and differences in auditing and other financial standards.
-Prices of emerging-markets securities can be significantly more volatile than the prices of securities in developed countries, and currency risk and political risks are accentuated in emerging markets.
+Prices of emerging-market and frontier-market securities can be significantly more volatile than the prices of securities in developed countries, and currency risk and political risks are accentuated in emerging markets.

-High-yield, lower-rate securities generally entail greater market, credit/default and liquidity risk and may be more volatile than investment-grade securities.
+High-yield, lower-rated securities generally entail greater market, credit/default and liquidity risks and may be more volatile than investment-grade securities.

 Fund shares are available exclusively as a funding vehicle for life insurance companies writing variable life insurance policies and variable annuity contracts.
 If you are an individual investor, contact your financial advisor or insurance company for more information on these products.

 Investors should carefully consider the fund's investment objectives, risks, charges and expenses before investing.
 To obtain a summary prospectus or prospectus containing this and other information, contact us or view the prospectus provided on this website.
 Please carefully read the summary prospectus or prospectus before investing.